Read-The-Question/rtq-review/src/pages/md/papers/blackheath-high-school--11-plus--maths--2007--sample-paper-1.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Use your ruler to measure the length and width of this rectangle *8as accurately as you can**.
+Use your ruler to measure the length and width of this rectangle as accurately as you can.

 ![blackheath-high-school--11-plus--maths--2007--sample-paper-1/section-1-question-10-subquestion-1-00.png](/assets/blackheath-high-school--11-plus--maths--2007--sample-paper-1/section-1-question-10-subquestion-1-00.png "blackheath-high-school--11-plus--maths--2007--sample-paper-1/section-1-question-10-subquestion-1-00.png")